Supply chain management

 The nature of our industry means that our supply chain has two distinct supplier categories: tobacco leaf agricultural and non-agricultural materials, goods and services.

-For both areas, sustainability is integrated into our supply chain management strategies through our comprehensive supplier programmes and risk assessments, which include environmental criteria, as well as other social issues, such as human rights and labour practices, and governance issues, such as suppliers’ policies, procedures and management systems.
+For both areas, sustainability is integrated into our supply chain management strategies through our supplier programmes and risk assessments, which include environmental criteria, as well as other social issues, such as human rights and labour practices, and governance issues, such as suppliers’ policies, procedures and management systems and exposure to risks like financial crime, and illicit trade through the Coupa platform .

 Tobacco supply chain